Tour Croatia & more trip

 After the visit you’ll continue your drive to Split and overnight.

-During the next part of the tour you will visit a small shop where you will taste traditional peasant pie “soparnik” and tour concludes in the oldest pastry shop in Split, where you will taste traditional pastries and gelato.
+During the next part of the tour, you will visit a small shop where you will taste the traditional peasant pie “soparnik” and the tour concludes in the oldest pastry shop in Split, where you will taste traditional pastries and gelato.

-Vegan, vegetarian, gluten free and nut free options are absolutely available so dear guests if you have any kind of diet restrictions or food allergies please let us know.
+Vegan, vegetarian, gluten free and nut free options are available, so dear guests if you have any kind of diet restrictions or food allergies please let us know.

 Return to the hotel and enjoy an evening off to explore around the city.

 Get an early start this morning to drive along the coast into southern Dalmatia and to the medieval city of Dubrovnik.

 On the way, you are free to make a stop in the city of Ston, a historic town that played an important strategic role during the time of the Dubrovnik Republic.
 Its salt works, dating back to Roman times, were worth a fortune.
 The 5.5km long defensive wall, which dates from the 14th century provided security in times of danger - it is the world’s second-longest wall after the Great Wall of China.

 Upon your arrival in Dubrovnik and once you have settled into your accommodation, you will participate in an organized city tour.
 The walking tour route takes you around the Old Town via Onofrio's Fountain and up Prijeko Street to the Old Port - the key to Dubrovnik's trading and maritime success.
 Along the way you will pay a visit to St. Saviour's, the grandiose Franciscan and Dominican church, and see wine-producing vines believed to be more than 100 years old.